 The City of Sigulda (had been named Segewold till 1917) is located in the historical and cultural region of Vidzeme, Latvia, 53 km northeastward of Riga (the capital of

-in the most picturesque part of the primeval valley of the Gauja River.
-Because of this, since time immemorial Sigulda and its surroundings have been called the "Switzerland of Vidzeme".
+Latvia), in the most picturesque part of the primeval valley of the Gauja River.
+Because of this, Sigulda and its surroundings have a long time ago been called the "Switzerland of Vidzeme".

-Sigulda began to develop as a small health resort town (in the Governorate of Livonia, one of the three Baltic governorates of the Russian Empire) since the close of the 19th century when
+Sigulda started to develop as a small resort town (in the Governorate of Livonia, one of three Ostsee [Baltic] governorates of the Russian Empire) through the efforts of the Kropotkin

 Long ago, Sigulda has also become world famous centre of winter sports.
 Here there are an excellent sledge-bobsleigh track, alpine skiing tracks and ski tracks.

 In 1928, Sigulda got city rights.
-According to the statistics from 01.01.2016, the population of Sigulda was 11821 people and the population of Sigulda municipality (Latvian: Siguldas
+According to the statistics as of 01.06.2022, the population of Sigulda was 14,539 people and the population of Sigulda County (Latvian: Siguldas novads)

 was 18,228 people.
 (Since 01.07.2009, novads [Latvian] is an officially established unit of the administrative division of Latvia; since 01.07.2021, the administrative division of Latvia was